MohdCS0/MohdCS0/README.md

-- 👋 Hi, I’m @MohdCS0
+- 👋 Hi, I’m Mohammed
 - 👀 I’m interested in Machine Learning and Learning Computational Theories
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently expanding my knowledge!
 - 💞️ I’m looking to collaborate on Time series models
 - 📫 How to reach me: I reach you 👀